 This course introduces the student to the fundamentals of business finance, with special emphasis on corporate financial management and financial markets and institutions.
 This course will utilize the fundamentals and principles of practical applications from financial problems.

-Clock hours of individual and small group tutoring: provided to student on an as-needed basis from Pre- Colonial period to the end of the Civil War.
-This course will emphasize the cause and effect of developments and their influence on the modern America.
+Clock hours of individual and small group tutoring: provided to student on an as-needed basis

 Pre-Requisite: FIN 2010 Total Clock Hours: 50 Tuition: \$842.00